 \section{Abstract}

-Silicon is the foundation of current information technology, and also a very promising platform for the future quantum information technology as silicon-based qubits exhibit some of the longest coherence times in solid-state.
-At the same time, silicon is the underlying material for advanced photonics activity and photonics structures in silicon can be used to define optomechanical cavities where the vibrations of nanoscale mechanical resonators can be probed down to the quantum level with laser light.
+Silicon is the foundation of current information technology, and a promising platform for future quantum information technology as silicon-based qubits exhibit some of the longest coherence times in solid-state.
+At the same time, silicon is the underlying material for advanced photonics activity, and photonics structures in silicon can be used to define optomechanical cavities where the vibrations of nanoscale mechanical resonators can be probed down to the quantum level with laser light.
 Here, we propose to bring all these developments together by coupling silicon donor spins into optomechanical structures.
 We show theoretically and numerically that this allows telecom wavelength optical readout of the spin-qubits and implementing high-fidelity entangling two-qubit gates between donor spins that are spatially separated by tens of micrometers.
 We present an optimized geometry of the proposed device and discuss with the help of numerical simulations the predicted performance of the proposed quantum bus.
-We analyze the optomechanical spin readout fidelity find the optimal donor species for the strain and magnetic field gradient coupling.
+We analyze the optomechanical spin readout fidelity and find the optimal donor species for different coupling mechanisms.